Northern Pearl Dace #1006

 + MNLC & Minnow markings on belly

-+ Swimbait comes in waterproof collectors box
++ Minnow comes in collectors display box

 + 2 sharp treble hooks with split rings and hook protectors